Debbiepimpo/furlong-helpdesk/README.md

   - Navbar contains:
       - Site logo for going straight forward to homepage.
       - Home button to go back to homepage.
-      - Menu dropdown to enable users to navigate the site, visible in any html page.
+      - Menu dropdown to enable users to navigate the site, visible in any sito of the website.
       - Login button for existing users to log back in.
       - Register button for new users to register.
         Once the user has logged in, login and register buttons will disappear.
       - Logout button to end user session.
       - Cart button only visible when user is Login.
       - Search bar for users to search for packages avilables and hours requested.
-      -

   - Footer contains:
       - Social media buttons which currently link homepage of the sites however would link to this websites social.
       - Copyright.